 FACILITATED BY LOCAL LEADERS

 The process was designed so that local leaders themselves could facilitate a theme day on safety locally in their teams.
 This allowed managers to take ownership of the process, and it enabled them to facilitate a constructive dialogue on safety with their teams.
-The process was supported by an introductory film, in which DSB's area managers present current facts on safety in DSB's operations (NB!
-Facts and figures have been edited out of the film on this page, as those are for internal use in DSB only).
+The process was supported by an introductory film, in which DSB's area managers present current facts on safety in DSB's operations.

 "Using cards to put words to what happens when safety is endangered really moves people.
 It is all about having the people who are in the front line regarding safety to take on a greater personal responsibility for their own safety as well as the safety of their colleagues and our passengers", says the head of safety in DSB.